cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-ecvoprf.md

 the protocol, its security properties, and provides preliminary test vectors for experimentation.
 This rest of document is structured as follows:

-- Section {{background}}: Describe background, related related, and use cases of VOPRF protocols.
+- Section {{background}}: Describe background, related work, and use cases of VOPRF protocols.
 - Section {{properties}}: Discuss security properties of VOPRFs.
 - Section {{protocol}}: Specify a VOPRF protocol based on elliptic curves.
 - Section {{dleq}}: Specify the NIZK discrete logarithm equality construction used for verifying